-The International Swaps and Derivatives Association master agreement ("ISDA") and similar master netting arrangements do not meet the criteria for offsetting in the consolidated statement of financial position.
+The International Swaps and Derivatives Association master agreement ("ISDA") and the Global Master Repurchase Agreement ("GMRA") do not meet the criteria for offsetting in the consolidated statement of financial position.
 This is because they create for the parties to the agreement a right of set-off of recognized amounts that is enforceable only following an event of default, insolvency or bankruptcy of the Bank or the counterparties or following other predetermined events.